jimobrien/ngMorph/README.md

 # ngMorph #

 ## Morphable Elements ##
-This module is an attempt at packaging transitions/animations into directives that enable the reuse of visual elements by morphing them into other elements.
-Simply create an originating element and an end-state view, and ngMorph takes care of the rest!
+This module is an attempt at packaging transitions/animations into directives that enable the reuse of elements by morphing them into other elements.
+Simply create an originating element and apply the ng-morph-<type> directive to make it morphable.
 Check out the **[demo](http://jimobrien.github.io/ngMorph/)** page to see it in action.

 ![ngMorph Demo](http://imgur.com/ZeEaLFB.gif)